Atkinson's formula for the mean square of $\zeta(s)$ with an explicit error term: Proof of Corollary

 \subsection{Acknowledgements}

-We thank Daniele Dona, Harald Helfgott and Sebastian Zuniga Alterman for their interest in the subject, and to Kohji Matsumoto for remarks concerning Motohashi's work, as well as to Roger Heath-Brown and Maksim Korol\"{e}v.
-Finally, we are grateful to our supervisor Tim Trudgian for continual guidance and support while writing this manuscript.
+The authors thank Daniele Dona, Harald Helfgott and Sebastian Zuniga Alterman for their interest in the subject, and to Kohji Matsumoto for remarks concerning Motohashi's work, as well as to Roger Heath-Brown, Maksim Korol\"{e}v and Olivier Ramar\'{e}.
+Finally, the authors are grateful to the anonymous referee for providing many valuable suggestions, and to our supervisor Tim Trudgian for continual guidance and support while writing this manuscript.

 {\leavevmode\hbox to3em{\hrulefill}\thinspace} [2]{ \href{http://www.ams.org/mathscinet-getitem?mr=#1}{#2} } [2]{#2}